April 23, 2020

-Sociology involves the systematic examination of human social activity, from everyday face-to-face encounters to the movements of civilizations throughout history.
-Unlike disciplines that focus on a single aspect of society, sociology stresses the complex relationships governing all dimensions of social life, including the economy, state, family, religion, science, social inequality, culture, and consciousness.
-Sociology also examines social structures such as groups, organizations, communities, and social categories (such as class, sex, age, or race) and analyzes their effect on people's attitudes, actions, and opportunities in life.
+Sociology engages students in the systematic examination of social life, from everyday face-to-face encounters to the movements of civilizations throughout history.
+Unlike disciplines that focus on a single aspect of society, sociology stresses the complex relationships governing all dimensions of social life, including the economy, state, family, religion, science, social inequality, culture and consciousness.
+Sociology also examines social structures such as groups, organizations, communities, and social categories (class, sex, age or race) and analyzes their effect on people's attitudes, actions and opportunities in life.
 Sociological inquiry is guided by several theoretical traditions and grounded in the empirical observation of social reality.

-The discipline emerged in the nineteenth century as a critical analysis of modern, Western society; yet it is informed by philosophers and theorists from earlier centuries.
+The discipline emerged in the 19th century as a critical analysis of modern, Western society, yet it is informed by philosophers and theorists from earlier centuries.
 Today, sociologists study ways in which the modern world continues to change, often by making comparisons with societies at other times and in other places.
-Sociology majors go on to take active roles in corporate boardrooms, law offices, government, social service agencies, classrooms, and policy think tanks.
+Sociology majors go on to take active roles in corporate boardrooms, law offices, government, social service agencies, classrooms and policy think tanks.
 In a broader sense, everyone can benefit from sociology's unique understanding of our common humanity and the diversity of social life.

 Students begin their study of sociology by enrolling in any 100-level course in the department.
-Each course combines lecture and discussion and has an enrollment limit of approximately twenty-five students.
+Each course combines lecture and discussion.
 All of these courses apply the theory and methods of sociology to achieve an understanding of the character of life in modern societies, especially our own.
 Each course is distinguished by a particular thematic focus and accompanying course materials.
-Students may enroll in only one introductory course in sociology.
+Students may enroll in only one 100-level course in sociology.
 After that, students should enroll in a mid-level course.

 The sociology curriculum places emphasis on four substantive areas of sociological investigation: